 Professional CD recorder/player

-Our take on the Tascam CD-RW900MKII by Crutchfield's Dave Bar
+Our take on the Tascam CD-RW901MKII by Crutchfield's Dave Bar

-Analog plus optical and coaxial digital audio inputs and outputs offer simple connections to a recording console.
-A built-in pitch control lets you adjust pitch and tempo during playback — great for musicians, dancers, and fitness instructors.
-For monitoring or private listening, the CD-RW900MKII includes a headphone jack on the front panel with a volume control.
-And the included remote has number keys for quick access to a specific track.
+For monitoring or private listening, the CD-RW901MKII includes a headphone jack on the front panel with a volume control.
+And the included wired remote has number keys for quick access to a specific track.

 - supported recordable disc types: CD-R, CD-R-DA, CD-RW, and CD-RW-DA (high speed CD-RW is supported)